peterwvj/nextcloud/README.md

 ### Enable Preview Generation

-To get preview generation to work install the Preview Generator from the Nextcloud app and add the following to your `config.php`
+To get preview generation to work, install the Preview Generator from the Nextcloud app and add the following to your `config.php`

 ```
 'preview_libreoffice_path' => '/usr/bin/libreoffice',